The drone market has exploded in growth over the past few years.

-People eager to upgrade to the latest and greatest bleeding-edge UAV technology are often looking to offload their barely used drone for a great price by listing them on sites such as eBay or DroneTrader.com.
+People eager to upgrade to the latest and greatest bleeding-edge UAV technology are often looking to offload their second hand drone for a great price by listing them on sites such as eBay or DroneTrader.

-Likewise companies that are using their drones commercially (for things such as mapping and surveying) will occasionally sell off their fleet of well maintained machines to keep their fleet current and cutting edge.
+Likewise, companies that are using their drones commercially (for things such as mapping and surveying) will occasionally sell off their fleet of well maintained machines to keep their UAVs current and cutting edge.

 “Just like in the used automotive market, buying a used, refurbished or salvage drone can save you a significant amount of money as opposed to buying new.
 It is also a great idea if you are looking for parts for your current drone.
 If you do not need or want the absolute newest product on the market then buying a lightly used unit can be a smart decision.”

 But (again, just like in the used vehicle market), you will want to do your homework to ensure you are not buying someone else’s problems…

 Here is a list of 20 things you should check before buying a used drone.

 DJI, one of the largest consumer drone manufacturers, rates most of their batteries to around 200 charge and discharge cycles before you may notice a performance decrease.

 When examining a second hand drone, have a look at the DJI Go App (if you are purchasing a DJI system) under the “Battery” section and make note of how many battery cycles the packs have been through.
 If they are around 150-200 you may want to factor in the price of some new batteries in the near future.